apple logo

 Jefferies’s Chuljoong Kim speculates on future iPhone models using OLED technology, November 24th, 2017.

-According to the rumours, the alleged iPhone X1 S Plus will feature an OLED screen manufactured by LG Electronics.
-This deal will make Apple less reliable on the South Korean firm Samsung who is the sole manufacturer of the current OLED displays.
+According to the rumors, the alleged iPhone X1 S Plus will feature an OLED screen manufactured by LG Electronics.
+This deal will make Apple less reliable on the South Korean firm Samsung, the sole manufacturer of the current OLED displays.
 Also, this step might have been taken due to Apple’s foldable smartphone.
-Apple would like to keep its technology away from Samsung who is on the verge to build a fully foldable smartphone.
+Apple wants to keep its technology away from Samsung, which is on the verge of building a fully foldable smartphone.

-Chuljoong claims that will be a boon to the entire supply chain for organic light emitting diode (OLED) tech for displays including LG Electronics.
-He also added OLED based will expand such as from the current iPhone’s 5.85 inches to the alleged iPhone XIs Plus’s 6.5 inches.
+Chuljoong claims it will be a boon to the supply chain for organic light emitting diode (OLED) tech for displays, including LG Electronics.
+He added that OLED-based will expand from the current iPhone’s 5.85 inches to the alleged iPhone XIs Plus’s 6.5 inches.
 According to him, this will put OLED suppliers and manufacturers under pressure.
-He notes some manufacturers are already “experiencing production yield issues,” and the bigger display will mean fewer finished OLED from a “mother glass.”
+He notes some manufacturers are already “experiencing production yield issues,” and the bigger display will mean fewer finished OLEDs from a “mother glass.”
 He informs An iPhone X adds up to 230 panels out of a so-called “6G” glass, while a larger 6.5-inch display would yield only 180 “panels per sheet.”.
-According to Chuljoong, the OLED market is unlikely to see oversupply until 2019 and before 2020; he expects smartphone manufacturers to begin testing their foldable smartphones which can fold in half like the new OPPO patent.
+According to Chuljoong, the OLED market is unlikely to see oversupply until 2019 and before 2020; he expects smartphone manufacturers to begin testing their foldable smartphones, which can fold in half like the new OPPO patent.

-He speculates 2018 will be a year of prototyping, and the full-scale commercialization of foldable smartphones is expected in 2019.
-This will result in manufacturing demands which will need additional investments in flexible OLEDs in 2018.
-Coming back to the iPhone, The Jefferies & Co. analyst said we don’t know if Apple will be retaining its naming strategy for iPhone.
-If it does the 2018 models will be named as iPhone X S while the 2019 models will be named iPhone X1 and the following 2020 model will be named as iPhone X1 S Plus which will be the ultimate flexible smartphone from Apple.
+He speculates that 2018 will be a year of prototyping, and the full-scale commercialization of foldable smartphones is expected in 2019.
+This will result in manufacturing demands, which require additional investments in flexible OLEDs in 2018.
+Coming back to the iPhone, The Jefferies & Co. analyst said we don’t know if Apple will be retaining its naming strategy for the iPhone.
+If it does, the 2018 model will be named iPhone X S, the 2019 model will be called iPhone X1, and the 2020 model will be named iPhone X1 S Plus, the ultimate flexible smartphone from Apple.

-In the recent turn of events, we can be sure that Apple will be trying its hands into the foldable smartphone tech.
+In the recent events, we can be sure Apple will try its hands at the foldable smartphone tech.
 The Cupertino giant has never been shy to push its boundaries and likes to keep their fans guessing on their toes.
 But we don’t know exactly what will be the technology.
-There have been multiple reports such as one report claimed the future iPhone would have a microLED display.
-Whatever it may be a foldable iPhone is bliss.
+There have been multiple reports, including one claiming the future iPhone would have a microLED display.
+Whatever it may be, a foldable iPhone is bliss.

 About Mrinmoy Choudhury